omeka/omeka-s-enduser/docs/modules/scripto/scriptoPublicView.md

 #### Adding text
 To start working with a piece of media, the user clicks "edit" in the toolbar above the media and metadata display.

-A new page loads, with a media viewer and a editing workspace for users to enter text.
+A new page loads, with a media viewer and an editing workspace for users to enter text.
 Depending on the selected layout, media may be to the right of the workspace or above it.

 The area between the media title and the workspace and viewer has a combination of information display and action items for the user.